 Statements and opinions expressed in the articles and communications herein are those of the author(s) and not necessarily those of the editor, and the editor disclaims any responsibility or liability for such material.
-The editor does not guarantee, warrant, or endorse any product or service advertised in this publication; neither does he guarantee any claim made by the manufacturer of such product or service.
-Each reader must determine whether to act on the information contained in the publication, and neither the Journal nor its sponsoring organizations shall be liable for any injury due to the publication of erroneous information.
+The editor does not guarantee, warrant, or endorse any product or service advertised in this publication; neither does he ensure any claim made by the manufacturer of such product or service.
+Each reader must determine whether to act on the information contained in the publication, and neither the Journal nor its sponsoring organizations shall be liable for any injury due to the release of erroneous data.

-Authors are required to grant Virtual Journal of Orthodontics a formal written Consent to Publish and an exclusive licence in respect of their contributions to the Journal.
+Authors are required to grant Virtual Journal of Orthodontics a formal written Consent to Publish and an exclusive license in respect of their contributions to the Journal.

-This helps the Virtual Journal of Orthodontics to protect the published material against unauthorized copying and other misuse and to properly authorize dissemination of the work by means of Internet, electronic files, translations, and secondary information sources including converting the text into machine readable form and storing it in electronic databases.
+The written consent helps the Virtual Journal of Orthodontics to protect the published material against unauthorized copying and other misuse and to properly authorize dissemination of the work using the Internet, electronic files, translations, and secondary information sources, including converting the text into the machine-readable form and storing it in electronic databases.
 Furthermore, it ensures that requests from third parties to publish all or part of the material we publish can be efficiently dealt with.

-The Authors are hereby requested to complete and return the enclosed form via fax promptly so that the manuscript may be readied for publication.
+The Authors are hereby requested to complete and return the enclosed form via fax promptly so that the manuscript may be prepared for publication.